mitchsmith/news_munger/README.md

         pipenv install

+5. **From the terminal, download spacy's English model with word vectors:

+        python -m spacy download en_core_web_md

-5. **From the terminal, run newsbreak.py** - This will fetch today's headlines and aggregate around 16 of the top stories.
+6. **From the terminal, run newsbreak.py** - This will fetch today's headlines and aggregate around 16 of the top stories.
 Be patient, this can take a while.
 Once the program exits, subsequent instantiation of DocumentCatalog will load the contents from a pickle stored in tmp/